aarneranta/chalmers-advanced-python/labs/lab2/README.md

 - list all lines (just the line numbers, or whole objects)

 If you use the names suggested in the UML diagram, some things in Lab 3 will be easier.

+Notice that you need not store geographical distances between stops, because they can be computed from the positions of stops.
+For this, you can use the geographical distance function from Lab 1.

 Finally, the class should have a `extreme_position()` method should return the minimum and maximum latitude and longitude found among all stop positions.
 This will be needed for correctly visualizing the tram network in Lab 3.